Brooklyn Bridge (film)

-Brooklyn Bridge is a documentary film on the history of the Brooklyn Bridge.
-It was produced by Ken Burns, Roger Sherman, Buddy Squires, and Amy Stechler in 1981.
+Brooklyn Bridge is a documentary film on the history of the Brooklyn Bridge and the directorial debut of Ken Burns.
+It was produced by Burns, Roger Sherman, Buddy Squires, and Amy Stechler in 1981.

+Synopsis

 The film included interviews with personalities such as The New York Times architectural critic Paul Goldberger and writer Arthur Miller plus film clips featuring Bugs Bunny (Bowery Bugs) and Frank Sinatra.
-The film was nominated for an Academy Award for Best Documentary Feature.
 It was narrated by historian David McCullough, who wrote the 1972 book the film was based on.